Nosferatu: Plot

 Reading the book that he took from the inn, Hutter begins to suspect that Orlok is indeed a vampire.
 With no way to bar the door to his bedroom, Hutter desperately tries to hide as midnight approaches.
 Suddenly, the door begins to slowly open by itself and, as Orlok enters, a terrified Hutter hides under the bedcovers and falls unconscious.
-Meanwhile, back in Wisburg, Ellen arises from her own bed and sleepwalks to the railing of her bedroom's balcony.
-She starts walking on top of the railing, which gets the attention of Thomas' friend Harding in the adjacent room.
+Meanwhile, back in Wisborg, Ellen arises from her own bed and sleepwalks to the railing of her bedroom's balcony.
+She starts walking on top of the railing, which gets the attention of Thomas's friend Harding in the adjacent room.
 When the doctor arrives, Ellen envisions Orlok in his castle threatening her unconscious husband and shouts Hutter's name, which somehow Orlok is able to hear, causing him to withdraw.

 On the next day, Hutter explores the castle.
 In a vault, he finds the coffin in which Orlok is resting dormant in the crypt and flees back to his room.
 Hours later, as Hutter watches, Orlok piles up coffins on a coach and climbs into the last one before the coach departs.
 Hutter manages to escape from the castle, injuring himself in the process, and after a period of recovery, he rushes home.
 Orlok's coffins are taken aboard a schooner, which the sailors open only to discover rats.
 All of the crewmen later die, and Orlok takes control of the vessel.
-Not long after Hutter returns home, the ship arrives in Wisburg; Orlok leaves unobserved, carrying one of his coffins, and moves into the house that he purchased.
+Not long after Hutter returns home, the ship arrives in Wisborg; Orlok leaves unobserved, carrying one of his coffins, and moves into the house that he had purchased.

 Many deaths in the town follow Orlok's arrival, which the local doctors attribute to an unspecified plague caused by the rats from the ship.
 Knock, who has gone completely insane, is confined to a mental asylum, but escapes after strangling one of the wardens.
 Against Hutter's wishes, Ellen reads the book that he found on his journey; it claims that a vampire can be destroyed if a pure-hearted woman distracts the vampire from the approaching dawn with her beauty and by offering him her blood of her own free will; Ellen decides to sacrifice herself to stop Orlok.
-Knock, whom the villagers blame for the plague, is eventually re-captured and returned to the asylum.
+Knock, whom the villagers blame for the plague, is eventually recaptured and returned to the asylum.
 Ellen opens her window to invite Orlok in and pretends to fall ill so that she can send Hutter to fetch Professor Bulwer, a physician.
 After he leaves, Orlok enters and drinks her blood, but the sun rises and its rays cause Orlok to vanish in a puff of smoke.
 Knock, in his asylum cell, senses this and is shattered.
 Ellen lives just long enough to be embraced by her grief-stricken husband.

 The film's final image is that of Orlok's castle, destroyed.